minnojs/minno-time/resources/tutorials/javascript.md

 (there is plenty [more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)!).

 ### Errors and debugging
 When developing PIP scripts things don't always go as expected.
 Sometimes you might make an syntactical error, sometime you might misspell a PIP keyword.
 The browser always logs these errors and it can many times be useful to see them.
 All modern browsers have a console that allows you to see any errors that happens (if you are using firefox you should check out [firebug](https://getfirebug.com/)).
+Most browsers use `F12` as a shortcut that displays the console, if that doesn't work for you check out your browsers menus, you should be looking for a **Web Developer** or **Developer Tools** menu under tools or options.

 In case your script does not load, or gets stuck in the middle, open your console and see if you have any errors.

+The [local server](install.md) gives you an additional, extremely powerful, tool.
+It uses [jshint](http://jshint.com/) to evaluate your code and can many time point out syntax errors that are difficult to recognize.